lacuna/model/README.md

 This is in part because it's still early days, and my UI prototypes (which broadly resemble these diagrams) are filled with arbitrary decisions that I can't defend.
 It's also, however, because I don't want to couple the abstract ideas described here with any particular implementation.
 I am fairly confident that the data model is solid, and I think the interaction model is promising, but how they should be realized in any particular domain is still an open question.

+Anyone wishing for further details on the approaches described here should refer to [the provided implementations](https://github.com/lacuna/model/tree/master/src/io/lacuna/model).